 Representative member account

-The investment return information is based on a representative member account balance of $50,000 each year.
+The investment return information is based on a representative member account balance of $50,000 each year in the MySuper balanced option.
 A representative member account balance assumes that:

 - the 1 July balance each year is $50,000;